goodekat/presentations/README.md

 # My Academic Presentations

-### 2017
+### 2020

+- [**isugg-fpca-pfi**](https://goodekat.github.io/presentations/2020-isugg-fpca-pfi/slides_with_SAND.pdf): presentation for ISU graphics group on my research with Sandia National Labs relating to explaining neural network predictions with functional data as inputs

-- [**isugg-lime**](https://goodekat.github.io/presentations/2017-isugg-lime/slides.html#1): presentation for the ISU Graphics Group providing an introduction to LIME
+- [**isugg-iml**](https://goodekat.github.io/presentations/2020-isugg-iml/slides.html): presentation for ISU graphics group providing an overview of research on using visualization for explainable machine learning

-### 2018

-- [**isugg-ggResidpanel**](https://goodekat.github.io/presentations/2018-isugg-ggResidpanel/talk.html): presentation for the ISU Graphics Group with Katie Rey introducing our R package ggResidpanel

-- [**kstate-ggresidpanel**](https://goodekat.github.io/presentations/2018-kstate-ggresidpanel/poster.pdf): poster presented at the Kansas State Conference on Applied Statistics in Agriculture with Katie Rey introducing our R package ggResidpanel

 ### 2019